awanmbandi/gcp-realworld-cicd-pipeline-project/README.md

 ## Configure Ansible To Deploy to `Dev`, `Stage` and `Prod`
 - NOTE: That you passed a Userdata in the Jenkins/Maven/Ansible and Dev,Stage and Prod Instances to Configure the Environments already.
 So you do not have to perform these operations again.
 You just Have to confirm, the Configurations where all Successful.
-- NOTE: Make sure you `Assign an IAM ROLE / PROFILE` with `EC2 Full Access` to your `JENKINS server`
 - NOTE: Update `ALL Pipeline Deploy Stages` with your `Ansible Credentials ID` (IMPORTANT)
 - Also Make sure the following Userdata was executed across all the Environment Deployment Nodes/Areas
 ```bash